 Of course, to rationalize their fleshly revelry, christians pervert the actual meanings of the pagan traditions into having some connection to Messiah’s birth, so they distort the reason behind the gifts that the wise men brought to Him.

-It was custom for those who were granted an audience with royalty to bear gifts out of respect.
+It was customary for those who were granted an audience with royalty to bear gifts out of respect.
 The gifts brought by the wise men had nothing to do with a “birth day,” as they got to Him quite awhile after the day He was born (it was up to a couple years later).

 So, the gifts from the wise men had nothing to do with celebrating a “birthday,” but would be expected from anyone who presented themselves before a king.
 It was merely a sign of their respect, and an acknowledgment of His royal status.
+And, the gifts were presented to the one who had the royal status–they were not given to one another.

 BUT, is there anywhere in scripture where the practice of exchanging gifts is shown?
 If so, who does the exchanging, and why?